Schloss Hartheim

-History to 1940
+History before 1940

 Hartheim lies in the middle of the so-called Eferding Basin, that runs along the River Danube from Ottensheim to Aschach an der Donau.
 As early as 1130, a family with the name Hartheim is mentioned in the records.
 They were vassals of the bishops of Passau.
 In 1287, three brothers, Conrad, Peter and Henry of Hartheim, were named as owners of the castle as part of a barter arrangement with the Wilhering Abbey.
 In any case by 1323, another family was named as the owners.
 Until the middle of the 14th century the site consisted mainly of just one tower, subsequently a residence was added and it was surrounded by a small wall with ramparts and ditches.

 After changing hands several times the castle ended up in the possession of the Aspen family, who probably built the castle into its present shape.
 At the beginning of the 1690s they had a completely new castle built conforming to perceptions of the ideal Renaissance style with a regular four-winged building with four polygonal corner towers and a higher central tower.

-In 1799, George Adam, Prince of Starhemberg, purchased the castle.
+In 1799, Georg Adam, Prince of Starhemberg, purchased the castle.
 However, by 1862 the castle was in a rather poor condition, as a contemporary report describes: "Doors, windows and ovens are entirely missing, ... and several ceilings must be replaced."

-In 1898, Camillo Henry, Prince of Starhemberg, made a present of the castle building, the outbuildings and some land to the Upper Austrian State Welfare Society (Oberösterreichischen Landeswohltätigkeitsverein or OÖ.
+In 1898, Camillo Henry, Prince of Starhemberg, donated the castle building, the outbuildings and some land to the Upper Austrian State Welfare Society (Oberösterreichischen Landeswohltätigkeitsverein or OÖ.
 LWV).
 It was intended to use further donation to convert the building into an "Idiot's Institute" as it was described at the time.
 In addition between 1900 and 1910 major renovation and conversion work was carried out to enable the building to be used as a care home for mentally handicapped people.
 In 1926, a staircase was dismantled and replaced by a bed lift.

 Nazi era and aftermath

+Beginning in 1939, the Nazis used Hartheim and five other sites as killing facilities for Aktion T4, which performed mass sterilizations and mass murder of "undesirable" members of German society, specifically those with physical and mental disabilities.
+In total, an estimated 200,000 people were murdered across all these facilities, including thousands of children.
+These actions were in keeping with Nazi ideas about eugenics.
+While officially ended in 1941, Aktion T4 lasted until the German surrender in 1945.